ayadav44237/Qkart-Frontend/README.md

 I provided a minimal backend with APIs exposed for use I'll be making calls to these APIs to perform actions like authenticating users, fetching product details etc.

+## For any suggestion or any update kindly connect with ayadav44237@gmail.com